As I Sat Sadly by Her Side Lyrics

 As I sat sadly by her side

-As I Sat Sadly by Her Side Lyrics as written by Nicholas Cave
+Cover art for As I Sat Sadly by Her Side lyrics by Nick Cave and the Bad Seeds

 AD: "As I Sat Sadly By Her Side" is the first single taken from "No More Shall We Part".
 Can you tell us about the song and why it was chosen as the first release from the album?